About

 Investor Beliefs and Asset Prices Under Selective Memory [Paper]

-• Brattle Group PhD Candidate Award for Outstanding Research, 2024 WFA Conference
+• Awards: Brattle Group PhD Candidate Award for Outstanding Research, 2024 WFA Conference

 AbstractI present a consumption-based asset pricing model in which the representative agent selectively recalls past fundamentals that resemble current fundamentals and updates beliefs as if the recalled observations are all that occurred.
 This similarity-weighted selective memory jointly explains important facts about belief formation, survey data, and realized asset prices.
 Subjective expectations overreact and are procyclical, the subjective volatility is countercyclical, and the subjective risk premium has a low volatility.
 In contrast, realized returns are predictably countercyclical, highly volatile, and unrelated to variation of objective risk measures.
 My results suggest that human memory can simultaneously account for individual-level data and aggregate asset pricing facts.